Adaptive cruise control

-Adaptive cruise control (ACC) is an available cruise control advanced driver-assistance system for road vehicles that automatically adjusts the vehicle speed to maintain a safe distance from vehicles ahead.
+Adaptive cruise control (ACC) is a type of advanced driver-assistance system for road vehicles that automatically adjusts the vehicle speed to maintain a safe distance from vehicles ahead.
 As of 2019, it is also called by 20 unique names that describe that basic functionality.
 This is also known as Dynamic cruise control.

 Control is based on sensor information from on-board sensors.
-Such systems may use a radar or laser sensor or a camera setup allowing the vehicle to brake when it detects the car is approaching another vehicle ahead, then accelerate when traffic allows it to.
+Such systems may use a radar, laser sensor or a camera setup allowing the vehicle to brake when it detects the car is approaching another vehicle ahead, then accelerate when traffic allows it to.

 ACC technology is regarded as a key component of future generations of intelligent cars.
 The technology enhances passenger safety and convenience as well as increasing road capacity by maintaining optimal separation between vehicles and reducing driver errors.
 Vehicles with autonomous cruise control are considered a Level 1 autonomous car, as defined by SAE International.
 When combined with another driver assist feature such as lane centering, the vehicle is considered a Level 2 autonomous car.

+Consumer use

 Adaptive cruise control does not provide full autonomy: the system only provides some help to the driver, but does not drive the car by itself.
+For example, the driver is able to set the cruise control to 55 mph, if the car while traveling that speed catches up to another vehicle going only 45 mph, the ACC will cause the car to automatically brake and maintain a safe distance behind the vehicle in front, and will maintain that distance until the road opens up again and the car can safely return to the initially set speed of 55 mph.

+Pricing

+Given the fact that ACC is considered a key component of future generations of intelligent cars, and the fact that it can increase comfort and safety on longer drives, ACC systems cost anywhere between $500 and $2500, depending on the type of ACC, as well as the model of the car.